catgriffin85/woollys_yarn_barn/README.md

 This project was created using the following languages and frameworks:

 * Django as the Python web framework.
     * Python as the backend programming language.
-* JavaScript as the frontend programming language and scripting language for dynamic web content.
+* JavaScript as the front-end programming language and scripting language for dynamic web content.
 * HTML as the markup language and templating language.
 * CSS as the style sheet language.
 * Bootstrap 5 as the CSS framework.

 <strong>Django Packages</strong>

-Django installs some packages by default and some packages I installed.
-Below are a list of the main packages I used and a description.
+Django installs some packages by default, and I installed some packages.
+Below is a list of the main packages I used and a description.
 Description taken from the web.

 Django Python - pip3 install Django~=4.2.1

 _Gunicorn_

-gunicorn is a production equivalent of the manage.py runserver used in development but with speed and security optimisation.
+gunicorn is a production equivalent of the manage.py run server used in development but with speed and security optimisation.

 _Whitenoise_

 WhiteNoise works with any WSGI-compatible app but has some special auto-configuration features for Django.
-WhiteNoise takes care of best-practices.
+WhiteNoise takes care of best practices.

 _Psycopg2_